Advanced Astronomy

 - Reading & Comprehension Skills: Students should be able to read and understand nonfiction texts at a high school or college level, as the course includes physics concepts presented through detailed readings, diagrams, and data visualizations.
 Textbook reading is essential for this course.

 - Curiosity and Commitment: A love of science and a willingness to ask big questions is essential!
 Students will explore not just facts, but the process of science, including how we know what we know about the universe.
+All students with an interest in space or the natural sciences will find themselves right at home.

 Course Format

-Each week includes:
+Each lesson includes:

 - Podcast Passport Journals: Each week, students will listen to a space-related podcast of their choice and write a short reflection.
 This encourages students to explore current science topics and make personal connections with the material.